emilisaksson/billmate/README.md

 * **Emil Isaksson** - *Creator* - [emilisaksson](https://github.com/emilisaksson)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License - see the [LICENSE.md](LICENSE.md) file for details